MWatty/hike_ireland/README.md

  3. As a visitor, I want to quickly find information about hikes.

     1. Upon entering the site, there are cards on display with hike details.
-    2. Without logging in or registering users can discover details relating to the hink.
+    2. Without logging in or registering users can discover details relating to the hikes.
     3. Using the card reveal users can gather more in depth informaiton about the available hikes.

 ![Hike Details](https://github.com/MWatty/hike_ireland/blob/main/static/assets/website%20screenshots/HIke%20Details%20.png "Hike Details")